 - Father Michael Caruso, SJ President of Saint Ignatius College Prep

-Our Middle School students have many exciting opportunities in addition to daily coursework in the core subjects -- science, mathematics, language arts, social studies, Spanish, literature and religion.
-Students also have weekly classes in Physical Education, Technology, Music, and Visual & Performance Arts.
+Our Upper School students have many exciting opportunities in addition to daily coursework in the core subjects -- science, mathematics, language arts, social studies, Spanish, literature and religion.
+Students also have weekly classes in STEAM, Physical Education, Technology, Music, and Visual Arts.

 The Saint Clement Upper School is designed to meet the needs of early adolescents as they experience the emergence of their own independence.
 Our purpose is to help each student develop their skills, an enthusiasm for learning, and the confidence and discipline to think independently and behave responsibly.
 Within a strong liberal arts curriculum aligned to the Common Core Standards, students are challenged, within their ability, to embrace new concepts and ideas, listen to others, and think critically, as they journey toward becoming more independent.